 Nitrofurantoin capsules USP, (macrocrystals) are a synthetic chemical of controlled crystal size.
-It is a stable, lemon yellow, crystalline powder.
+It is a stable, yellow, crystalline powder.
 Nitrofurantoin capsules USP, (macrocrystals) are an antibacterial agent for specific urinary tract infections.
 It is available in 50 mg and 100 mg capsules for oral administration.
+Each capsule contains 50 mg and 100 mg of nitrofurantoin macrocrystals.